Jason Jones (wide receiver)

 Jason Jones (born August 30, 1983) is a former gridiron football wide receiver.
 He was signed by the Buffalo Bills as an undrafted free agent in 2008.
+He was released in 2008.
 He played college football for the Arkansas-Pine Bluff.

 Jones was also a member of the Arizona Rattlers and Kansas City Command of the Arena Football League, the BC Lions of the Canadian Football League and the Sioux Falls Storm and Allen Wranglers of the Indoor Football League.